abhiunix/Rudra/README.md

       ░░   ░  ░░░ ░ ░  ░ ░  ░   ░░   ░   ░   ▒
        ░        ░        ░       ░           ░  ░
                    ░
-        Rudra will give your machine recon power
+           Third Eye of your machine
             BY: R0X4R - ESHAN SINGH

               !!
 MADE IN BHARAT !!